Carrie Gerlach Cecil

 Carrie Gerlach Cecil is an American writer, television show producer, public speaker, and businessperson.
 She wrote the novel on which the television show Emily's Reasons Why Not was based.

 Early life and education

 Carrie Gerlach grew up in Phoenix and Tucson, Arizona.
 She attended Sabino High School, where she was a cheerleader.
-She attended the University of Arizona in Tucson where she met her future husband, Chuck Cecil, however their relationship was not permanent at this point and she later transferred to Arizona State University.
+She attended the University of Arizona in Tucson where she met her future husband, Chuck Cecil; however, their relationship did not hold, and she later transferred to Arizona State University.

 She eventually relocated to New York, after visiting The Hamptons.
 She was an intern at MTV in the 1980s.